 9.3 What vegetables go well with steak?

-Vegetables such as asparagus, bell peppers, potatoes, and Brussels sprouts are excellent choices to pair with steak.
+Asparagus, bell peppers, potatoes, and Brussels sprouts all work great with steak.

 9.4 How do I know when the steak is done?